mshalvagal/sicp-solutions/README.md

 # Working through Structure and Interpretation of Computer Programs

-Solutions to most problems from the SICP book.
+Solutions to the problems I found interesting to solve from the SICP book.